Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ScheduleInterval"

-Re-exports all named exports from the "effect/ScheduleInterval" module as "ScheduleInterval".
+Re-exports all named exports from the "effect/ScheduleInterval" module as `ScheduleInterval`.

 **Signature**